sebastian-sampayo/KeplerOrbit/README.md

 [cite of the course "Interactive 3D Graphics" from Udacity]

-Another possibility, a more secure one, is to run a local server on your machine using Python, for instance.
+Another possibility, is to run a local server on your machine using Python, for instance.
 Just open up a shell/terminal/command line and type:
 ```
 $ cd [repo-path]
 $ python -m http.server 8000